dmx-systems/dmx-documentation/docs/devel.rst

 This example plugin listens to 2 DMX Core events: ``POST_CREATE_TOPIC`` and ``POST_UPDATE_TOPIC``.

-These particular events are fired //after// the DMX Core has created resp. updated a topic.
+These particular events are fired *after* the DMX Core has created resp. updated a topic.
 The DMX Core passes the created/updated topic to the respective listener method.
 In case of "update" the previous topic content (``oldModel``) is also passed to enable the plugin to investigate what exactly has changed.

 The example plugin just logs the created resp. updated topic.
 In case of "update" the previous topic content is logged as well.